devhollister/stock-analysis/README.md

         Cells(4 + i, 2).Value = tickerVolumes(i)
         Cells(4 + i, 3).Value = tickerEndingPrices(i) / tickerStartingPrices(i) - 1

     Next i

+As can be seen, the second loop contains the same calculations originally found in the nested for loop, except that in the refactored version the tickerIndex increases every time it is determined that ticker value changes between the current row and the next.
+The run times calculated within the code are as follows:

+#### Original and Refactored Script Run Times

 ### Stock Perfomance